 Use the 1:8 ratio.
 1 part clay powder and 8 parts filtered water or spring water.

 - 1-2 tablespoons clay powder

 - Mix the drink in a glass or plastic bottle; avoid any metal as it can ruin the clay’s unique properties

 - Drink bentonite clay water on an empty stomach, at least one hour before or after meals, taking medication or supplements

 - Take a bentonite clay drink morning and evening

-Once in your stomach, the clay will not absorb nutrients, vitamins or minerals from foods you eat.
-And the clay will not absorb the beneficial bacteria in the gut.
+Once in your stomach, the clay will not absorb nutrients, vitamins or minerals from food.
+And it will not absorb beneficial gut bacteria.
 In fact, bentonite clay promotes the growth of good gut bacteria.